MIDI Pattern Editing

 Adding Patterns

-To create a new pattern click the PATTERN button and choose New Pattern.
-If something is selected in the track editor the new pattern will match this area, and any selected notes will be moved to the new pattern.
-If nothing is selected a new pattern will be created at the current transport position.
+To create a new pattern, click the PATTERN button and choose New Pattern.
+If something is selected in the track editor, the new pattern will match this area, and any selected notes will be moved to the new pattern.
+If nothing is selected, a new pattern will be created at the current transport position.

 The PATTERN button also provides access to preset patterns.
 Clicking one adds it at the current transport position.
-Alternatively you can drag-and-drop presets to the Pattern Bar.
+Alternatively, you can drag and drop presets to the Pattern Bar.
 You can create your own preset patterns using the Pattern Editor.

 Editing the pattern arrangement

-All editor buttons (Edit, Delete, Copy, Paste etc.) work as expected when one or more patterns are selected in the Pattern Bar.
+All editor buttons (EDIT, DELETE, COPY, PASTE, etc.) work as expected when one or more patterns are selected in the Pattern Bar.
 You can select a single pattern by clicking it.
 Additional patterns can be selected by clicking while pressing the Ctrl key (Windows) / Command key (Mac) key.

 A new instance of the selected pattern(s) can be created in three ways:

-• Use the Repeat option.
+- Use the Repeat option.

 The track editor can be used as if it's an ordinary MIDI track.
-Patterns that are in the selected area will be moved/removed when the selected area is moved/deleted.
+Patterns that are in the selected area will be moved or removed when the selected area is moved or deleted.
+Editing individual notes is also possible.

 Pattern Editor

 The Pattern Editor can be used to edit a pattern.
+When a pattern is selected, the EDIT button will invoke the Pattern Editor.
+Alternatively, you can double-click a pattern.

 Any edits will be applied to the track immediately.
-You can use the Play button to loop the pattern, so you can hear the results of your edits live.
+You can use the Play button to loop the pattern so you can hear the results of your edits live.

 The Name box contains the name of the pattern.
 All instances of the pattern share the same name.
-This name doesn't mean anything to the program, ie. changing it to another pattern's name won't make the two patterns identical.
-Using the same name for different patterns obviously is a bad idea.
+This name doesn't mean anything to the program, changing it to another pattern's name won't make the two patterns identical.
+Using the same name for different patterns is obviously a bad idea.

 The Options button will bring up a menu with these items:

-• Color: The color of this pattern (applies to all instances)
+- Color: The color of this pattern (applies to all instances).

-• Clone: Create a new Pattern that is identical to this one.
+- Clone: Create a new pattern that is identical to this one.
 All other instances of the original pattern will remain untouched if you edit this one.

-• Import: Import a pattern from a MIDI file.
+- Import: Import a pattern from a MIDI file.

-• Export: Export the pattern to a MIDI file.
+- Export: Export the pattern to a MIDI file.

 Instance Transpose can be used to transpose this instance by a number of semitones.
 If, for example, the pattern is in C, you can use this feature to transpose a couple of instances to F or G.